profound-labs/recollections-of-ajahn-chah/manuscript/markdown/fsn-2007-july.md

 me promise not to come back for five years.
 He said, ‘You can’t come back to Thailand for five years.’

-So he believed in the project at that point?
+*Q:* So he believed in the project at that point?

-He seemed to.
+*A:* He seemed to.
 He was quite supportive in every way.
 So I said I would do that, and I planned to stay.

 ### George Sharp